 You might end up going through this list and think to yourself, “Huh.
 Well it looks like I really only need one in-person meeting a week.
 That can’t be right…”

-Although it might seem crazy to cut down on meetings, especially if your company workforce has always centered around them, the facts don’t lie.
+Although it might seem crazy to cut down on meetings or have no meetings, especially if your company workforce has always centered around them, the facts don’t lie.

 Research shows that 15% of an organization's time is spent in meetings.
 Imagine moving that 15% towards actionable tasks that can increase revenue in your business?
 Less meetings and more money?
 An easy win.